We can help with any of your questions

 - Is my child in the dorm covered under my homeowners' policy?

 If you have a child under 26 living in a dorm or campus housing, your policy will likely cover them if you have off-premises coverage, but generally at a much lower level (such as 10% of your coverage limit).
-And not all policies extend to living elsewhere, If they are living off-campus, then renters’ insurance is a must as they are no longer protected by your own homeowners insurance.
+Not all policies extend to living elsewhere.
+If they are living off-campus, then renters’ insurance is a must as they are no longer protected by your own homeowners’ insurance.
 If your child is off to college, it’s a good time to check your coverage and add a rider if needed.
-Dorm insurance policies typically have lower deductibles and costs so can make more sense than a claim on your own homeowners’ policy
+Dorm insurance policies typically have lower deductibles and costs, so it can make more sense to carry this kind of insurance than to file a claim on your own homeowners’ policy.

 - Is my swimming pool covered under my homeowners’ insurance?

 It depends on your policy and the type of damage, so while a lightning strike or tree branch might be covered, long-term neglect or wear and tear might not be.
 Pools are usually covered under an “other structures” portion.
 Typical ones don’t include liability for accidents arising from your (or others) use of the pool unless there is a specific rider.
 Some insurers won’t cover pools with diving boards or slides.
 Make sure your insurance covers your pool and the liability for using it.
 You may want to also consider carrying excess liability or an umbrella policy even if you don’t often have visitors using it.
 Insurers consider pools to be an “attractive nuisance,” for which the homeowner is responsible, even if someone climbed your fence.